siyuan-note/plugin-sample-vite-svelte/README.md

 It is recommended that the plugin supports at least English and Simplified Chinese, so that more people can use it more conveniently.
 Unsupported languages do not need to be declared in the `displayName`, `description` and `readme` fields in plugin.json.

+## Kernel Plugin

+SiYuan 3.7.0 introduced kernel plugins.
+This template includes a minimal kernel plugin in `src/kernel.ts` and builds it to `kernel.js` together with the frontend plugin.

+The sample covers lifecycle hooks, kernel logs, scoped storage, frontend-to-kernel RPC calls, and kernel-to-frontend notifications.
+Read [docs/kernel-plugin.md](./docs/kernel-plugin.md) for the development guide.
+For full API coverage, see [siyuan-note/plugin-sample](https://github.com/siyuan-note/plugin-sample).

 ## plugin.json

 ```json